On this page

 A few things to verify

 These items need further investigation before specifications and quotations are finalised.
-None block you from moving forward — we will work through them together.
+Tick each one off as it is resolved.
+None block you from moving forward.

 Supporting documents